ziad-saab/metamask-snaps-transaction-insights-workshop/README.md

 4. Under "Inspect views", click on `background.html`

-5. Go back to the MetaMask transaction window, and switch back to the "ETHDENVER 2023 PERCENT SNAP".
+5. Go back to the MetaMask transaction window, and switch back to the "PERCENT SNAP".
 You should now see the result of your `console.log` in the new developer tools window linked to `background.html`

 ## Step 3: Enabling the Ethereum Provider in the snap 🫰🏻🔥